 The Low-Income Housing Tax Credit (Housing Credit) was signed into law by President Reagan in the Tax Reform Act of 1986.
 It was first expanded and made permanent under President Clinton in 1993, and further strengthened under President Bush and President Obama, reflecting its strong bipartisan support.
-In 2016, Senators Maria Cantwell (D-WA) and Orrin Hatch (R-UT) introduced the Affordable Housing Credit Improvement Act of 2016 to expand the Housing Credit by 50 percent and enact other provisions to further strengthen the Housing Credit.
+Senators Maria Cantwell (D-WA) and Orrin Hatch (R-UT) introduced the Affordable Housing Credit Improvement Act of 2017 to expand the Housing Credit by 50 percent and enact other provisions to further strengthen the Housing Credit.

 How the Housing Credit Works

 The Housing Credit is administered by the Department of Treasury, which issues tax credits to state Housing Credit allocating agencies based on the state's population.
 The allocating agencies develop Qualified Allocation Plans (QAPs) that include selection criteria, based on local priorities, to guide the type and location of affordable housing developed in each state.
 Developers submit applications to receive Housing Credits, and the credits are awarded to the most qualified developers through a highly competitive selection process.
 On average, state Housing Credit allocating agencies receive applications requesting more than three times their available authority.

 Developers sell the tax credits to investors in exchange for equity capital through a process called "syndication."
 With capital from investors, developers can limit the amount of money they need to borrow for construction, which reduces the developers’ debt so that they can keep rents affordable.
 Without an incentive like the Housing Credit, it is simply not financially feasible for the private sector to build affordable homes for the families that need them most.